Przemsonn05/Bank-Churn-Prediction/README.md

-# Bank Churn Prediction 🏦📉
+# 🏦 Bank Customer Churn Prediction

-End-to-end Data Science project aiming to predict customer churn in the banking sector using machine learning.
+This project implements an **end-to-end Machine Learning solution** designed to predict customer attrition in the banking sector.
+Going beyond simple classification, the primary objective was to build a profit-driven model that identifies high-risk customers while optimizing the trade-off between **Recall** (capturing churners) and **Precision** (minimizing retention costs).

-The primary business objective was to build a model that identifies customers at risk of leaving, while maintaining a strategic balance between **Recall** (catching churners) and **Precision** (avoiding false alarms) to optimize retention campaign budgets.
+Powered by a hyper-tuned **LightGBM** model and deployed via a **Streamlit** dashboard, this solution provides actionable insights to support proactive retention strategies and budget optimization.

 ---